Your Position on the EU Pay Transparency Spectrum

 Are there any exemptions?

 No matter the size of the company, this right-to-know applies for all employees within an EU Member State.
-Unlike the directive’s pay-gap reporting obligations (which apply only to employers above certain employee thresholds), even small employers must comply with individual pay information requests.
+Unlike the directive’s pay gap reporting obligations (which apply only to employers above certain employee thresholds), even small employers must comply with individual pay information requests.

 Some Member States may choose to exempt smaller companies from disclosing pay progression criteria.
 You should check the worker’s Member State rules at the time.